Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 role='ACCOUNTADMIN'
 ```

--> **Note: TOML file size is limited to 10MB.
+-> **Note**: TOML file size is limited to 10MB.

--> **Note: Only TOML file with restricted privileges can be read.
+-> **Note**: Only TOML file with restricted privileges can be read.
 Any privileges for group or others cannot be set (the maximum valid privilege is `700`).
 You can set the expected privileges like `chmod 0600 ~/.snowflake/config`.
 This is checked only on non-Windows platforms.
 If you are using the provider on Windows, please make sure that your configuration file has not too permissive privileges.

 Not all fields must be configured in one source; users can choose which fields are configured in which source.
 Provider uses an established hierarchy of sources.
 The current behavior is that for each field: